ChrisAkridge/Cix/docs/Grammar.md

 conditional-if:
 	if then
-	Zero or more whitespaces or line terminators then Left Parentheses (U+0028) then
+	Zero or more whitespaces or newlines then
+	( then
-	Zero or more whitespaces or line terminators then
+	Zero or more whitespaces or newlines then
-	One of { expression-literal expression-variable expression } then Right Parentehses (U+0029) then
+	One of { expression-literal expression-variable expression } then ) then
-	Zero or more whitespaces or line terminators then open-scope then
+	Zero or more whitespaces or newlines then open-scope then
 	Zero or more statements then
 	close-scope